1 Introduction

 1.8 Understanding Autism - A video from Sethu

 Here is a video on “Understanding Autism” from Sethu, a child development and family guidance center based in Goa.
-This video talks about the importance of getting a diagnosis, the causes of autism, and the challenges faced by people with autism.
+This video talks about the importance of getting a diagnosis, the causes of autism, and the challenges faced autistic people.

 A brief summary of the video in bullet points: